kisarur/deepvariant-nextflow/README.md

     Note: Additional Nextflow options can be included (e.g., `-resume` to resume from a previously paused/interrupted run)

 5. For each sample, output files will be stored in the directory `output_dir/sample_name`.

+## Notes

+1. It is assumed that the user has access to NCI's `if89` project (required for using DeepVariant via `module load`).
+If not, simply request access using this [link](https://my.nci.org.au/mancini/project/if89).